Mohs Surgery in Austin

 The area to be treated is numbed and the visible portion of the tumor is surgically removed.
 The tissue underneath the tumor is removed and processed one layer at a time and the margins of the tumor are checked with each layer.
 The process is repeated while the patient waits until the cancer is removed.
 Each layer takes approximately an hour to process, so patients should expect to be at the clinic for at least four or five hours.
 During that time they are welcome to read or use a laptop.

 Depending on the size of the area that was removed, the patient has several post-surgical options.
 A small, simple wound may be able to heal on its own or, if slightly larger, with stitches.
 If the wound is larger in size, a skin graft or flap may be required.
-If the tumor is very large, a plastic surgeon may be called upon to assist with reconstruction.

 What kind of skin cancer can be treated?